rerdm/CRUDgui/README.md

   <li>
     <strong>DELETE</strong><br>
     To use delete functionality you heave to select a item first (Select button).
-    Than you can click the DELATE button to delete the selected line.<br>
+    Than you can click the DELETE button to delete the selected line.<br>
   </li>

 <ul>